jmackrory/USElectricity/README.md

 The electricity datasets were downloaded as bulk files from https://www.eia.gov/electricity/data.php.
-The real-time electricity data (EBA.txt) was downloaded from the EIA in October 2017, alongside a more general dataset on the grid (ELEC.txt) from in January 2017.
+The real-time electricity data (EBA.txt) was downloaded from the EIA in October 2017, alongside a more general dataset on the grid (ELEC.txt) from January 2017.

 ELEC.txt has state and plant level statistics, with monthly and quarterly resolution.
 The data include total generation across the US for all sources, quality of fuels, price, and others.